hzi-braunschweig/pia-system/psa.service.questionnaireservice/resources/README.md

 The answer status provides information about the progress of the processing of a questionnaire instance by participants.
 The following values are possible:

-- `pending_participant_answer` - answers from the participant or study assistant are pending
+- `pending_participant_answer` - answers from the participant or study assistant are pending, i.e. there are no answers yet
   - export of questionnaire instance will only contain missings ([read more](#missings))
-- `in_progress_participant_answer` - answers were given by the participant or study assistant but not yet released
+- `in_progress_participant_answer` - answers were given by the participant or study assistant but not yet released (“abgeschickt”)
   - export of questionnaire instance will only contain missings ([read more](#missings))
-- `modifiable_participant_answer` - answers were released by the participant but can still be modified once
+- `modifiable_participant_answer` - answers were released by the participant but can still be modified once (PIA allows answers by study participants to be modified once.)
   - export contains released answers
-- `final_participant_answer` - answers were released and cannot be modified anymore
+- `final_participant_answer` - answers were released twice and cannot be modified anymore
   - export contains latest released answers
-- `latest_study_assistant_answer` - last answer of a study assistant (study assistants can release unlimited times)
+- `latest_study_assistant_answer` - last answer of a study assistant (study assistants can modify, i.e. release answers unlimited times)
   - export contains latest released answers
-- `expired_answer` - the possibility to answer has expired before releasing
+- `expired_answer` - the possibility to answer has expired before an answer was released
   - export of questionnaire instance will only contain missings ([read more](#missings))

 ### Dynamic Answer Columns

 The fixed columns are followed by the dynamic answer columns.
-The dynamic answer columns are **structured based on the questions within the underlying questionnaire**.
+The dynamic answer columns are **structured based on the questions/items within the underlying questionnaire**.
 Each column contains the answer to one question.
 In case of multiple choice questions the file contains one column for every answer option.
-In case of sample questions the file contains two columns - one for each sample id.
+In case of answer option "sample" the file contains two columns - one for each sample id.
 In all other cases there is one column per question.

-A **detailed description of all dynamic answer columns** including its question texts, code to value mappings, validations and conditions can be found in the questionnaire's **codebook** ([read more](#codebook)).
+A **detailed description of all dynamic answer columns** including its question texts, answer code to answer text mappings, validations and conditions can be found in the questionnaire's **codebook** ([read more](#codebook)).

 #### Column Names

-The format of the **column names** of dynamic answer columns is as follows (square brackets enclose a variable value):
+The format of the **column names** of dynamic answer columns is as follows:

 ```
-[questionnaire id]_[first 3 letters of the questionnaire name]_[variable name]
+[questionnaire id]_[first 3 letters of the questionnaire name]_[variable name],
+e.g., 13_hea_today
 ```

 In case of **multiple choice questions** the variable name is followed by the answer option text:

 ```
-[questionnaire id]_[first 3 letters of the questionnaire name]_[variable name]_[answer option text]
+[questionnaire id]_[first 3 letters of the questionnaire name]_[variable name]
+_[answer option text], e.g., 13_hea_var10_influenza
 ```

-In case of **sample questions** the variable name is followed by the sample IDs:
+In case of **sample questions** the variable name is followed by two sample IDs:

 ```
-[questionnaire id]_[first 3 letters of the questionnaire name]_[variable name]_[sample id 1|sample id 2]
+[questionnaire id]_[first 3 letters of the questionnaire name]_[variable name]_ProbenID[1|2],
+e.g., 24_nas_swab_ProbenID2
 ```

 The **variable name** uniquely identifies a question or (if any) its answer options within a questionnaire, even across different questionnaire versions.
 It can be configured by researchers in the questionnaire editor.
-If no variable name is configured, a random label will be generated when creating or updating the questionnaire.
+If no variable name is configured, a random label starting with auto\__ (_ sequence of 8 random digits) will be generated when creating or updating the questionnaire.

 If a questionnaire was created or last updated **before the introduction of automatically generated variable names** (PIA version 1.32.0, Dec 2022), the format of the column names is as follows (square brackets enclose a variable value):